Below is a reproduction of the CFNU Position Statement on COVID-19, which was updated and published in PDF form on December 16, 2020.

 As well, the occupational health and safety principle of the hierarchy of controls applies.
 It starts with eliminating the hazard whenever possible.
 When that cannot be accomplished, a combination of engineering and administrative controls, combined with appropriate personal protective equipment, must be applied.
 The system is called a hierarchy because you must apply each level in the order that they fall in the list; a systematic comprehensive and integrated approach must be taken to reducing hazards; a hierarchy of controls cannot be applied in a piecemeal fashion.

-In the midst of the second wave of COVID-19, it is incumbent upon federal/provincial/ territorial governments and employers to provide appropriate protection to health care workers and take a leadership role on infection prevention and control in health care settings.
+It is incumbent upon federal/provincial/ territorial governments and employers to provide appropriate protection to health care workers, and to take a leadership role in infection prevention and control in health care settings.

 The federal government has committed to procuring and allocating the necessary PPE to provinces, including fit-tested NIOSH-approved N95 respirators.

-Examples of engineering controls: plexiglas barriers; sufficient and effective ventilation systems with appropriate air changes per hour and air cleaners [U.S. EPA.
-Air cleaners, HVAC filters and Coronavirus (COVID-19]; designated COVID-19 units, negative pressure rooms; private rooms with private toilet and patient sink; designated hand washing sinks for HCW use.
+Examples of engineering controls: plexiglas barriers; sufficient and effective ventilation systems with appropriate air change per hour, and air cleaners; designated COVID-19 units, negative pressure rooms; private rooms with private toilet and patient sink; designated hand washing sinks for HCW use.

 Examples of administrative controls: employers’ pandemic plan; active screening protocols; respiratory protection program; enhanced environmental cleaning; application of precautions (droplet and aerosol (small droplets and particles which linger in the air), contact, airborne); safe patient transportation policies; training, testing and drilling; education, surveillance and auditing practices; visitor restriction and protection policies; policies on procuring, supplying and accessibility of adequate and appropriate PPE; provincial/territorial and federal guidance and directives to adequately protect workers from the risk of inhaling the virus via the aerosol/airborne route.

-Examples of PPE: Fit-tested NIOSH-approved N95 respirators or better (e.g., reusable elastomeric respirators) for workers at risk of exposure to a suspect or confirmed COVID-19 patient/resident/client with an adequate and accessible supply (along with training on how to don and doff respirators); gloves, impermeable gowns, medical masks, full face shields or goggles, hair and foot coverings.
+Examples of PPE: fit-tested NIOSH-approved N95 respirators or better (e.g., reusable elastomeric respirators) for workers at risk of exposure to a suspected or confirmed COVID‑19 patient/resident/client, with an adequate and accessible supply (along with training on how to don and doff respirators); gloves, impermeable gowns, medical masks, full face shields or goggles, hair and foot coverings.

-According to the Chief Public Health Officer of Canada, health care worker infections with COVID-19 comprised 19% of total cases in Canada as of mid-August.
-There have been at least 27 health care worker deaths from COVID-19 in Canada [PHAC.
-(2020, October).
-From risk to resilience: an equity approach to COVID-19: Chief Public Health Officer of Canada’s Report on the State of Public Health 2020].
-Health care worker infections in Canada were twice the global average during the first wave of COVID-19 [ICN.
-(2020, October 28).
-ICN confirms that 1500 nurses have died from COVID-19 in 44 countries and estimates that HCW fatalities worldwide could be more than 20,000].
-As the CFNU detailed in its recently published report, A Time of Fear: How Canada failed our health care workers and mismanaged COVID-19, other countries fared much better because they learned from the SARS epidemic in 2003.
-China’s COVID-19 infection rate for health care workers stood at 4.4% of the national total, while Taiwan and Hong Kong had infections of health care workers that remained in the single digits because they chose to protect health care workers with respiratory protection (N95 respirators) [Possamai, M. (2020).
-A Time of Fear].
+As the CFNU detailed in its 2020 report by Mario Possamai, A Time of Fear: How Canada failed our health care workers and mismanaged COVID-19, other countries fared much better because they learned from the SARS epidemic in 2003.
+In July 2020, after the COVID-19 first wave, China’s infection rate for health care workers stood at 4.4% of the national total, while Taiwan and Hong Kong had infections of health care workers that remained in the single digits because they chose to protect health care workers with respiratory protection (N95 respirators).

-In the midst of the second wave of the COVID-19 in Canada, tens of thousands of health care workers have now become infected with COVID-19.
-It is unacceptable that so many health care workers are getting sick.
-It is also apparent that current measures being taken to protect workers, including the personal protective equipment provided, are not sufficient or appropriate.
+It is unacceptable that so many health care workers have gotten sick and died.
+It is also apparent that measures taken to protect workers, including the personal protective equipment provided, are not sufficient or appropriate.

-Since January 2020, the Canadian Federation of Nurses Unions and its member organizations have documented the potential risk of aerosol transmission of COVID-19, and urged that the precautionary principle be applied to protect health care workers from contracting the virus.
-As the evidence has mounted with respect to COVID-19 being spread in the air, many experts now consider close-range aerosol transmission the dominant mode of transmission [CFNU.
-Research Summary on COVID-19].
+Since January 2020, the Canadian Federation of Nurses Unions and its Member Organizations have documented the potential risk of aerosol transmission of COVID-19, and urged that the precautionary principle be applied in order to protect health care workers from contracting the virus.
+As the evidence has mounted with respect to COVID-19 being spread in the air, many experts now consider close-range aerosol transmission the dominant mode of transmission.

-In November 2020, the Public Health Agency of Canada (PHAC) confirmed that close-range aerosol transmission of COVID-19 occurs.
+In November 2020, the Public Health Agency of Canada confirmed that close-range aerosol transmission of COVID-19 occurs.
 According to the PHAC, when a person infected with COVID-19 coughs, sneezes, sings, shouts or talks, small aerosolized droplets or particles called aerosols can linger in the air and potentially be inhaled into the nose, mouth, airways and lungs of those in the room.
 The PHAC recognizes the virus is spread most commonly amongst those in close contact within indoor environments, and one can become infected from someone with or without symptoms.
-The PHAC also notes the importance of adequate and appropriate ventilation in order to decrease the concentration of aerosols that may be suspended in the air in the room, and reduce the chances of SARS-CoV-2 spread if those aerosols contain the virus [The Public Health Agency of Canada (2020, November 3).
-COVID-19: Main Modes of Transmission].
+The PHAC also notes the importance of adequate and appropriate ventilation in order to decrease the concentration of aerosols that may be suspended in the air in the room and to reduce the chances of SARS-CoV-2 spread, if those aerosols contain the virus.

 It is the position of the Canadian Federation of Nurses Unions (CFNU) that, in the event of an outbreak of any new respiratory virus, we acknowledge that the required and best respiratory protection for health care workers at risk is, minimally, fit-tested NIOSH-approved N95 respirators or higher levels of protection (e.g., powered air-purifying respirators (PAPR) or elastomeric respirators), given the emerging science, occupational health and safety legislation, and the precautionary principle.